some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Strings with dynamic length start with a length field.
 The length is measured in Bytes and is followed by the “\0”-terminated string data.
-The interface definition shall also define the maximum number of bytes the string (including termination with “\0”) can occupy.
+The interface definition shall also define the maximum number of bytes of the string (including termination with “\0”).

+.. feat_req:: 🎯
+    :id: feat_req_someip_642
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+:need:`feat_req_someip_639`, :need:`feat_req_someip_640`, and :need:`feat_req_someip_641` shall also be valid for strings with dynamic length.

 .. feat_req:: 🎯
     :id: feat_req_someip_582